 - VAT (only on certain purchases - see below)

 - Additional costs such as land registration, and a sales commission to the notaire, if you haven’t used an estate agent

 Stamp duty is a tax on buying a house.
-In French, it’s known as droit de mutation.
-The rate of stamp duty varies slightly between the departments of France, and depending on the age of the property.
+In French it’s known as droits de mutation or taxes de publicité foncière.
+The rate of stamp duty varies slightly between the departments of France, and significantly depending on the age of the property.

-Be sure to check if the price advertised for a property is TTC or not: this stands for toutes tax comprises (all taxes included).
-If the price isn’t TTC, you’ll need to add stamp duty on to the asking price to get a more accurate picture of the overall cost.
+Be sure to check if the price advertised for a property is TTC or not: this stands for Toutes taxes comprises (all taxes included).
+If the price isn’t TTC, you’ll need to add stamp duty on to the asking price to get a better picture of the cost.

-Value added tax, known as IVA in France, is paid on the purchase of new homes but not on older properties¹.
-There is also TVA to pay on the émoluments fee that goes to the notary.
+As noted above, TVA is paid on new or off-plan properties but not on older properties.
+There is also TVA to pay on the émoluments fee that goes to the notaire.

 Part of the notaire’s job is folding all these fees and taxes together for you.
-So, the total frais de notaire bill you’ll receive will likely be greater than just the above.
-It may also include fees such as:
+The total frais de notaire bill you’ll receive will likely be greater than just the above; it may also include fees such as: